Ahmad Sanjar: Literary appearance

+Sultan Sanjar appears as a protagonist in Persian literature and miniatures, especially the Khamsa of Nizami.
+An old woman stops him as he travels on horse, and scolds him for allowing his soldiers to hunt her cow, the only source of sustenance for herself and her four fatherless children.
+The king accepted her grievance and ordered the cow to be saved.
+The moral is that one should always help those in need, and salvation is only attained through good deed.
+Miniatures of the scene have been reproduced in various styles over the centuries by many different dynasties, starting with the Jalayirid in the Khamsa of Nizami (1386-88), and continuing with the Timurids (1495-96), the Aq Qoyunlu with the Khamsa of Nizami (Shiraz, 1484), Khamsa of Nizami (Shiraz, 1485), Khamsa of Nizami (Shiraz, 1501) and the Safavids (16-17th century).

 Campaigns and Battles

+Campaign in Khorasan

+Malik Sanjar, commissioned by his elder brother Sultan Berkyaruq to lead an expedition against his rebellious uncle Malik Arslan Argun, learned upon arriving in Damghan that Malik Arslan Argun had been killed by one of his slaves.
+Malik Sanjar and his army joined forces with Sultan Berkyaruq's army in Damghan and advanced towards Khorasan.
+On April 21, 1097, they captured Nishapur and then Khorasan, which was under Arslan Argun's control.
+They then marched on Balkh, where Arslan Argun's army was stationed.
+Upon learning of Berkyaruq and Sanjar's approach, Arslan Argun's army, along with 7 year old son of Arslan Argun, retreated to the mountainous regions of Tokharistan and begged for forgiveness.
+Sultan Berkyaruq, accepting their plea for forgiveness, treated his 7 year old cousin well and granted him the fiefs that had been given to his uncle Arslan Argun during his father Sultan Malik-Shah's reign.
+After resolving this matter, they marched on Termez and captured the city.

 Battle with Emir Muhammad

 In 1097, Berkyaruq appointed Sanjar as the governor of Khorasan.
-The Seljuk Prince Emir Muhammad (Note: In some sources, his name is written as Mehmed instead of Muhammed.
+The Seljuk Malik Emir Muhammad (Note: In some sources, his name is written as Mehmed instead of Muhammed.
 Mehmed is the Turkish form of Muhammed.) rebelled during Sanjar's term as governor of Khorasan and sought support to take control of Khorasan.
 Emir Muhammad found this support from the Ghaznavids and marched against Sanjar.
 Upon receiving news that Emir Muhammad had arrived with his army, Sanjar marched against him with his army.
 In the battle between the two sides, Emir Muhammad's army was defeated and Emir Muhammad was taken prisoner.
 Thanks to this victory, Sanjar both increased his reputation and prevented Khorasan from falling into the hands of the Ghaznavids.
 Because if Emir Muhammad had been victorious, he would have entered the service of the Ghaznavids as the governor of Khorasan.